midas-research/hindi-nli-code/README.md

 To evaluate the inconsistency results, run the script ```python inconsistency.py``` in the Textual Entailment folder.

+To evaluate the comparison results between Direct Classification and Two-Step Classification approaches, run the script ```python comparison.py``` in the Textual Entailment folder.

 For results in the semi-supervised setting (appendix), use the desired percentage from the training data without modifying test and dev sets.

 Following is a guide to the command line arguments that can help training with the desired setting: